jamzi/devhealth/content/blog/gamify-your-habits/index.md

 ### The Marshmallow Experiment

 Willpower and successful habit performance are tightly coupled.
-Stanford University performed a [Marshallow experiment](https://en.wikipedia.org/wiki/Stanford_marshmallow_experiment), where they offered children a choice of a small reward immediately in the form of a marshmallow or multiple rewards if they waited for a short period of time.
+Stanford University performed a [Marshmallow experiment](https://en.wikipedia.org/wiki/Stanford_marshmallow_experiment), where they offered children a choice of a small reward immediately in the form of a marshmallow or multiple rewards if they waited for a short period of time.
 Only a few children managed to resist the urge of instant gratification and delicious marshmallows.

 In the follow-up study on these children, they found that the ones that managed to wait for the second marshmallow had better success in education and other life outcomes.